TOM ALBANESE, LSW

 | Download Bio

-Melissa Garver is the Development Director for the Community Shelter Board, leading private fundraising efforts by developing strategy, building donor partnerships, and raising funds to support CSB’s impact: rebuilding the lives of people experiencing homelessness.
+Melissa Garver is the Development Director for Community Shelter Board, leading private fundraising efforts by developing strategy, building donor partnerships, and raising funds to support CSB’s impact: rebuilding the lives of people experiencing homelessness.
 Melissa works with companies and businesses and community leaders – in partnership with CSB’s Executive Director and board of trustees – to share how CSB is leading our community’s response to homelessness.
 Melissa earned a bachelor’s degree in business communications from Rockhurst University in 2003 and a Master of Business Administration from Capital University in 2014.

 Becky Hamilton staffs the front desk and provides accounting and processing support for Community Shelter Board’s financial assistance programs.
 Becky worked in accounts payable at Nationwide for several years, and also spent six years working as a tutor for special needs children.
 She earned her bachelor’s degree in mass communications from the University of Rio Grande.